When (why) would a creditor need this service?

 - Preferential; and

 A secured creditor is anyone who has security (i.e. a charge or debenture) over some or all of the insolvent company’s assets.
 Upon insolvency, a secured creditor will usually be protected by virtue of their security, subject to it being materialised, provided that there is sufficient value in the asset held as security.

 Preferential creditors are creditors who will be paid their debt in priority to unsecured creditors, subject to statutory limits.
 Where any sums are owed to the preferential creditor over this limit, then this part of the debt will become an unsecured debt.
 Employees of the insolvent company are usually preferential creditors.
-HMRC was previously treated as a preferential creditor but is now treated as an unsecured creditor.
+HMRC is now treated as a preferential creditor.

 An unsecured creditor is generally any creditor who holds no security for the debt and is not a preferential creditor.

 What is the list of distribution?

 The assets of the insolvent company will be distributed in accordance with the prescribed list of distribution.
 This is set by law as follows:

 - Secured creditors with fixed charges;

 - Expenses of the winding up (i.e. the Liquidator’s fees and his professional advisor’s fees);